Choosing a university course

 - Consult advisers and teachers at your school or college about your predicted grades and options

-- Some UK universities allow you to apply directly – this means you can have five UCAS choices along with a range of other choices
+- Some UK universities let you apply directly – this means you can have five UCAS choices along with a range of other choices

-- UCAS Extra provides an alternative if you receive five rejections from your UCAS application or decide to change direction (you can also apply to some universities directly at this point)
+- UCAS Extra provides an alternative if you get five rejections from your UCAS application or decide to change direction (you can also apply to some universities directly at this point)

 There are several online aptitude tests available.
 Some help you to identify a suitable subject while others test your aptitude for a specific course.
 One example is the Law National Aptitude Test (LNAT).